Using the Android app¶

 Home directory: This directory contains the settings of the app/wrapper (

-).
+settings/appconfig.json) and the Syncthing config file and database (settings/syncthing/…).
 Accessing this directory is mainly useful for debugging and troubleshooting.Internal and external storage: These directories are not used by the app/wrapper or Syncthing by default.

 You may create Syncthing folders there.
 This can be useful if other apps are not supposed to access the contents of these folders without asking for permission first.
-Doing this may also help to workaround performance limitations, checkout the “Caveats on Android” section for details.
+Doing this may also help to work around performance limitations; check out the “Caveats on Android” section for details.

-In order to access files from the exposed directories you need to trigger the standard file dialog from Android in the app you want to open the file with.
-In the standard file dialog the directories are selectable from the left drawer.
+In order to access files from the exposed directories, you need to trigger the standard file dialog from Android in the app you want to open the file with.
+In the standard file dialog, the directories are selectable from the left drawer.

-Unfortunately not all file managers support browsing directories exposed via a document provider:
+Unfortunately, not all file managers support browsing directories exposed via a document provider:

 The “My Files” app present on Samsung devices does not seem to support custom document providers at all.